esteele/Products.Gloworm/trunk/src/Products/Gloworm/README.txt

     Requirements

-        Requires plone.app.customerize 1.1.2 (included in Plone 3.1.3) or higher.
+        * Requires plone.app.customerize 1.1.2 (included in Plone 3.1.3) or higher

+        * archetypes.kss 1.4.2 (included in Plone 3.1.5) or higher

         Confirmed to work in: